helm/helm-2to3/README.md

 **Helm plugin which migrates and cleans up Helm v2 configuration and releases in-place to Helm v3**

+## Overview

+One of the most important aspects of upgrading to a new major release of Helm is the migration of data.
+This is especially true of Helm v2 to v3 considering the architectural changes between the releases.
+The 2to3 plugin helps with this migration by supporting:
+- Migration of Helm v2 configuration.
+- Migration of Helm v2 releases.
+- Clean up Helm v2 configuration, release data and Tiller deployment.

+## Readme before migration

+***WARNING:*** All data migrations carry a level of risk.
+Helm v2 migration is no different.
+You should be aware of any risks specific to your environment and prepare a data migration strategy for your needs.

+Here are some suggestions to mitigate against potential risks during migration:
+- Perform a data backup of the following:
+  - Helm v2 home folder.
+  - Release data from the cluster.
+Refer to [How Helm Uses ConfigMaps to Store Data](http://technosophos.com/2017/03/23/how-helm-uses-configmaps-to-store-data.html) for details on how Helm v2 store release data in the cluster.
+This should apply similarly if Helm v2 is configured for secrets.
+- Avoid performing operations with Helm v3 until data migration is complete and you are satisfied that it is working as expected.
+Otherwise, Helm v3 data might be overwritten.
+  The operations to avoid are chart install, adding repositories, plugin install etc.
+- The recommended data migration path is as follows:
+  1. Backup v2 data.
+  2. Migrate Helm v2 configuration.
+  3. Migrate Helm v2 releases.
+  4. When happy that Helm v3 is managing Helm v2 data as expected, then clean up Helm v2 data.

 ## Usage

 ### Migrate Helm v2 configuration